What shoes to choose

 The difficulty probably lies in between.
 Is it a steep ascent without big stones and only some small water streams?
 Are you going on a weekend trip and maybe just do a short and easy hike?
 Then you have more opportunities.
 Below are some tips on what shoes to choose.

-Also, blisters can easily destroy a hike no matter how beautiful the surroundings are or how nice your company is.
+Finally, blisters can easily destroy a hike no matter how beautiful the surroundings are or how nice your company is.
 I have always suffered from blisters but I have learnt by now how to avoid them.
-Read our tips below!
+Read my tips below!

 Real hiking boots are a must if you are hiking in high mountain terrain, especially if it is a rocky path since you need shoes with a sole that gives you a steady grip in rocky or sandy terrain.
 The difference compared to running shoes is huge!